o2r-project/api/docs/compendium/substitute.md

 # Substitute two compendia

 Substitution is the combination of an base ERC and an overlay ERC.
-A user can choose files from the overlay ERC that will replace files of the base ERC or will be uniquely added.
+A user can choose files from the overlay ERC that will replace files of the base ERC, or add new files to the substitution.

 ## Create substitution

-`Create substitution` will produce a new ERC with metadata, saved to MongoDB.
+Creating a substitution produces a new ERC with its own metadata and files.
-A substitution will be created with an HTTP `POST` request using `multipart/form-data` and content-type `JSON`.
-Required are the IDs of the base and overlay ERC and at least one pair of substitution files, consisting of a base and an overlayfile.
+A substitution is created with an HTTP `POST` request using `multipart/form-data` and content-type `JSON`.
+Required fields are the identifiers of base ERC and overlay ERC and at least one pair of substitution files, consisting of one base file and one overlay file.

+### Created metadata and files

+The substitution creation includes an update of the compendium metadata in the file **`erc.yml`**, which implements the actual substitution.
+After creation, subsequent [jobs](http://o2r.info/o2r-web-api/job/) consider these settings.

+The **files** of a substituted ERC comprise all base ERC files and the overlay files.
+In case of a file naming conflict, the overlay file is preprended with `overlay_`.

 ### Request

 `POST /api/v1/substitution`

-input of request-body for substitution
+**Example** request body:

 ```json
 {